These healthy spinach chips have an addictive salty-citrusy flavor that you’ll love!

 Wait, don’t go.
 It’s not as weird/gross/crunchy as it sounds.
-Actually, these chips are crunchy, but crispy-crunchy, not granola-birkenstock-commune crunchy.
+Actually, spinach chips are crunchy, but crispy-crunchy, not granola-birkenstock-commune crunchy.
 They’re completely addictive.

-Consider them the healthier, homemade version of those tortilla chips we all know, love, and have eaten our body weight in over the course of our lives.
+Consider these oven baked spinach chips to be the healthier, homemade version of those tortilla chips we all know, love, and have eaten our body weight in over the course of our lives.
 You know what I’m talking about.
 No more, though.
 Tostitos are out.
-And, for that matter, consider kale chips out too.
+Heck, potato chips are out!
+And, for that matter, consider baked kale chips out too.
 Kale may be on trend, but spinach is forever.

 - 2 Tablespoons extra virgin olive oil

-Preheat the oven to 275F.
-Line 2 baking sheets with nonstick pads, or lightly grease them.
+- Preheat the oven to 275F.
+Line 2 baking sheets with nonstick pads or parchment paper.